CrossTheRoadElec/Phoenix5-Linux-Example/README.md

 		`sudo apt-get install cmake`
 		`sudo apt-get install libsdl2-dev`
 4.	adding files for hotswapping compatibility
-5. Navigate  to `/etc/network/`
+5. Open a new terminal
-6. Right click and select `open in terminal` from the dropdown
+6. Type `cd /etc/network/.`
 7. Type `sudo gedit interfaces`
 8. Copy the following lines into the file and click save
     `allow-hotplug can0`